Military hits town near Damascus; 100 killed nationwide

 In Syria's largest city, Aleppo, tank shells crashed into buildings in the rebel-held Saif al-Dawla district, even as displaced civilians came back to check their houses or pick up abandoned belongings.

 "Me and my two brothers and our families left to stay with friends.
 I left with what I'm wearing.
-We are four families in one house," he said, as shells landed a few hundred yards away.
+We are four families in one house," he said, as shells landed a few hundred metres (yards) away.
 "Does the world care about Syrians?
 I think not."

 Aleppo, a once-prosperous commercial hub, is living through desperate times, divided by war, its streets stinking with rubbish and residents uncertain whether to flee or stay.